briangleeson/hello-tekton/README.md

 In order to build and deploy to your own cluster this sample requires parameterization of the following:
 - `apikey` an IBM Cloud API Key
-- `cluster` the name of your IKS cluster
+- `cluster` the name of your IKS cluster where you will be deploying the sample app
 - `clusterNamespace` the namespace in your cluster where the app will be deployed (default: `prod`)
 - `clusterRegion` the region where your IKS cluster is located (default: `us-south`)
 - `registryNamespace` the IBM Cloud Container Registry namespace where the app image will be built and stored.